7 Different Baby Cries and What Does They Mean

-Use the below expert-guide for understanding baby cries.
+Use the below expert-guide for understanding different baby cries.
 Also, watch the video below to hear all these baby cries and understand exactly how they sound!

 1. Hunger Cry – ‘Neh’

 If the cry of the baby begins with the sound of ‘neh’, it means that the baby is hungry.
 Usually, this sound is produced when the baby touches her tongue to the roof of the mouth and the sucking reflex is activated.

 Solution: This is one of the best baby crying cues to detect hunger.
 The obvious solution to stop a baby from crying is to feed her.

 2. Sleepy Cry – ‘Owh’

 Feeling sleepy is one of the leading causes of a baby crying.
 When the baby is sleepy she is likely to cry ‘owh’ sound to indicate her drowsiness.
 Your baby crying at night indicates that she is tired.
 Often it is accompanied by yawns and rubbing of the eye.